NidhiDevrani/Flipkart-Product-Analytics-Dashboard/README.md

 # 📝 **Key Learnings**

-How to clean raw data for analysis
+-How to clean raw data for analysis

-How to write analytical SQL queries
+-How to write analytical SQL queries

-How to visualize insights in Power BI
+-How to visualize insights in Power BI

-How to structure an end-to-end data analytics project
+-How to structure an end-to-end data analytics project

 ---